NorthCoastChurch/IT-Policy/Policy-4-Owned-Mobile-Device-Acceptable-Use-and-Security.md

 **Audience**

-This policy applies to all North Coast Church employees, including full and part-time staff, and the Board of Directors who utilize company-owned mobile devices to access, store, back up, relocate, or access any organization or member-specific data.
+This policy applies to all North Coast Church employees, including full and part-time staff who utilize company-owned mobile devices to access, store, back up, relocate, or access any organization or member-specific data.

 Such access to this confidential data is a privilege, not a right, and forms the basis of the trust North Coast Church has built with its members, suppliers, and other constituents.